How about that for a question you never want to hear when disaster strikes?

-There are several basic principles that apply to all disaster planning scenarios…
+There are five basic principles that apply to all disaster planning scenarios…

 First and foremost, you need multiple backups of your data and systems.
 One backup just isn’t enough.
 Murphy’s Law dictates that the file, data or configuration that you need from that backup will either not contain the data you need, will be missing, or will be corrupt.

 2. Offsite Storage

 Second, store your backups offsite (at home doesn’t count).
 You need to get them out of your region, in case of a true disaster.
 We recommend that you use a local/remote backup strategy… Maintain one backup locally, using traditional backup methods, for ease of recovery.
 Then maintain a remote copy, using Cloud backup solutions, for instances when the local copy is not going to work (see Murphy’s Law reference above) or is not available.

 Third, backups do not stop with just your files.
 You need to evaluate everything in your network that needs to be backed up.
 This includes virtual servers, databases, email server stores, user accounts, web server configs, firewall, switch and router configs, vpn configurations, etc. You need to have a plan in place to back up all of this information.

 Fourth, implement redundant solutions (see All Your Eggs in One Basket).
 The depth of this will be determined by the size of your business, how large your network is and what on-premise equipment you have implemented.
 Redundancy includes… virtualization, to allow for servers to be easily backed up and moved to other hardware, a secondary internet connection for when your primary connection goes down, a secondary switch, router or firewall, either in an online failover or standby configuration to compensate for hardware failures, an offsite Disaster Recovery (DR) site for when your primary location goes down, or a hybrid Cloud solution to allow for services to be switched to the Cloud in the event of a disaster.